jonfernq/Flashcard-Data/DjangoFashcardApp/Models.md

 Define two models, one for the quiz questions and one for the user quiz scores.

+Put the code below for the two models.py inside 'models.py' in the Django application folder.

 The quiz questions model should include fields for the question text, the answer options, and the correct answer.

 The user quiz scores model should include fields for the user's name or ID, the quiz questions answered, and the score.